emencia/diskette/docs/basic_sample.rst

   ``permissions``;
 * It explicitely list all application models for inclusion instead of using the simple application name as it could be.
-This is to help you to see all available models and find the ones to excludes;
+This is to help you to see all available models and find the ones to excludes, you should instead prefer to just define the application label;
 * It always enable the ``natural_foreign`` option because you should always use it except with very special models that really don't support them;
 * It include the ``comments`` option filled with the application verbose name.
 It does